-Title: Student Harassment and Misconduct Grievance/Complaint Procedure
+Title: Student Discrimination, Discriminatory Harassment, Retaliation and Sexual Misconduct Complaint Procedure

 Effective Date: August 2011

 Revision Date: August 14, 2020

 Responsible Office: Dean of Students/Compliance & Equity

 Recognizing that the federal regulations were finalized May 6, 2020 with an implementation date of August 14, 2020, this policy and related procedures have been approved by the President and will take effect immediately on an interim basis.
 Per the Creating & Maintaining Whole University Policies & Procedures, an interim policy (or procedure) is adopted on an emergency basis when there is not sufficient time to allow for the full approval process, but such a policy or procedure can only be in effect for up to one year.
 The Faculty, Professional/Professional Faculty, Staff and Student Assemblies are being provided a full opportunity to review this interim policy and related procedures and provide feedback from their respective constituents to the Office of Compliance by December 1, 2020.

 I. Purpose and Summary of Procedure

 IV.
 Reporting, Retaliation, and Other Initial Matters

 VII.
 Investigation and Determination of Policy Violation